-The main servicing the proposed development is 300 mm along East 49th Avenue.
-The developer is responsible for 100% of the cost of the servicing.
-The maximum water service connection size is 300 mm
+General Manager of Engineering Services.
+The developer is responsible for 100% of the cost of the upgrading.
+The maximum water service connection size is 300 mm.

 Should the development's Fire Underwriter's Survey Required Fire Flow calculation change as the building design progresses, a resubmission to the City of Vancouver Waterworks Engineer is required for re-evaluation of the Water System.